solvialab/infragate-landing/docs/features.md

 ## Scaling

 - **Full resource scaling** — adjust nodes, OCPU, RAM, and storage per pool from the portal
+- **Scale to zero** — node counts accept `0` on deploy and scale, letting users park a cluster configuration without running compute.
+Useful for pausing charges on idle Basic clusters where the control plane is free
 - **Pool add/remove** — add new node pools or remove existing ones directly from the scale modal, no redeployment needed
 - **Per-pool control** — scale each pool independently
 - **Change preview** — review all changes before applying (current vs. new values, new pools highlighted, removed pools shown)